Mount Biei

-Mount Biei (美瑛岳, Biei-dake) is a stratovolcano located in the Tokachi Volcanic Group, Hokkaidō, Japan.
+Mount Biei (美瑛岳, Biei-dake) is a stratovolcano located in the Tokachi Volcanic Group, Hokkaido, Japan.
 The mountain sits between the larger Mount Tokachi to the southwest and shorter Biei Fuji to the northeast.
 It forms part of the border between Shintoku and Biei towns.

 Geology

 The mountain consists of mostly non-alkaline mafic rock from the middle Pleistocene.

 History

 On July 16, 2009, a 64-year-old man died of exposure on Mount Biei, while five other members of his party had to be rescued.
 At the same time on nearby Mount Tomuraushi, eight members of an adventure tour group were also killed by exposure and a lone hiker was found dead one day later.